 Alternatively, you can make your own homemade granita.
 Just freeze it for at least 2 hours.

 So, to make a granita, it takes 2 hours to freeze.
 Take the mixture out of the freezer every 30 minutes and stir around the ice crystals until it eventually forms into a delicious Rhubarb Rose Granita!

-- 80 ml (3fl oz) Water
+- 80 ml (3fl oz/ ⅓ cup) Water

-- Freeze for at least 2 hours.
+- Transfer to a sturdy container and freeze for at least 2 hours.